Atraumatic or spontaneous splenic rupture is rare, especially when compared to traumatic splenic rupture.

-Features are similar to splenic trauma with haemoperitoneum and perisplenic haematoma present, although the spleen is more likely to enlarged in atraumatic ruptures 3.
+Features are similar to splenic trauma with haemoperitoneum and perisplenic haematoma.
+The spleen is more likely to be enlarged in atraumatic ruptures 3.

 - 1. Gedik E, Girgin S, Aldemir M et-al. Non-traumatic splenic rupture: report of seven cases and review of the literature.
 World J. Gastroenterol.
 2009;14 (43): 6711-6.
 Free text at pubmed - Pubmed citation

 - 2. Renzulli P, Hostettler A, Schoepfer AM et-al. Systematic review of atraumatic splenic rupture.
 Br J Surg.
 2009;96 (10): 1114-21. doi:10.1002/bjs.6737 - Pubmed citation